 The Department of Theater and Dance at Whitman College is a diverse community of empathetic artists and scholars.
 We engage critically and artistically to explore the canons of live performance in its many facets.
 Our students work collaboratively with the faculty and guest artists to investigate the process of art-making and challenge us to expand our capacity for, and ideas of, creative expression.

-More than 60 percent of all Whitman students either enroll in a theatre class, act on stage, design, build, crew, usher, or work box office before they graduate.
-Theatre is available as a major or minor course of study and dance is available as a minor.
+More than 60 percent of all Whitman students either enroll in a theater class, act on stage, design, build, crew, usher, or work box office before they graduate.
+Theater is available as a major or minor course of study and dance is available as a minor.